microsoft/PowerToys/README.md

 ## Installing and running Microsoft PowerToys

-> 👉 Note: Microsoft PowerToys requires Windows 10 1803 (build 17134) or later
+> 👉 **Note:** Microsoft PowerToys requires Windows 10 1803 (build 17134) or later.

+> 👉 **Upgrading to 0.15:** You need to reapply your zone layout for FancyZones.
+Don't worry, your custom zone sets are preserved.

 ### Via Github with MSI [Recommended]